parthibanbalaji/ATM_CLI/README.md

 npm install -g   -> this will install the ATM CLI in globla

 # Use Application
-ATM  -> ATM keword in the bash will trigger the installed ATM cli
+ATM  -> ATM keyword in the bash will trigger the installed ATM cli
 Eg: ATM
 C:\Node_worksapce\Atm_CLI>> ATM
 ATM :>login Alice
 Hello, Alice!
 Your balance is $0

-Ctrl+C -> To exit the CLI
+Ctrl+C or .exit -> To exit the CLI

 # Implementation